 Efforts for Integrating Educated Arabs and the Problem of the Arab Intelligentsia

-In A1957 survey conducted by the Civil Service Commission on non-Jewish civil service employees found that while non-Jews accounted for 10.7 percent of the population, they held only 3.5 percent of civil service positions.
+A1957 survey conducted by the Civil Service Commission on non-Jewish civil service employees found that while non-Jews accounted for 10.7 percent of the population, they held only 3.5 percent of civil service positions.
 Of these, most were low-level positions.
 However, the Commission also reported that “special efforts” were being made by different offices to appoint more Arabs.
 This involved direct affirmative action measures to integrate the educated, who were mostly high school graduates, into the public sector.
 Minimum quotas were set and published.
 For example, in 1958, Mapai’s Committee for Arab Affairs decided that the government, the Histadrut and other public institutions should “employ, in the very near future, 100 educated Arabs.”
 The committee further suggested setting “permanent quotas for each office and [ensuring that] this will be done in three to four months.”
 A news report later that year reported that the government had been able to arrange for seventy Arab high school and college graduates to be employed in the administration and other free professions.
 Similarly, in 1962, it was reported that the Prime Minster’s Office had required different governmental offices, along with public and private institutions, to earmark a few positions for educated Arabs.

 Further, in 1961, the Ministry of Finance published a job opening earmarked for the Arab population.
 Written in Arabic, it called on non-Jewish high school graduates to apply for certain jobs at the ministry.
 As a result, the ministry hired twenty-five educated Arabs.
 The Ministry of Education published a similar request.
 Later that year, the Ministry of Finance published another advertisement for thirty positions earmarked for educated Arabs throughout the country, which a month later it reported having filled.
 Suggestions were also made to make proactive efforts to employ educated Arabs and to allocate a “minimum percentage of the public sector employment” to Arabs.
 Another type of measure was using preferential hiring practices for Arab candidates and workers.
 For example, in a letter from 1967, the Office of the Advisor for Arab Affairs in Haifa suggested that the city’s governmental offices should allow educated Arabs who did not pass the mandatory exam to retake the exam a year or more into the job.
 The office explained that major efforts were being made to train and integrate these workers and that, despite their failures in the exams, they were doing well on the job.